tenetko/i3-scripts/polybar_modules/README.md

 # Polybar modules

+## What is a 'polybar'?
+Polybar is a tool that creates status bars for i3 and other desktop environments.
+More details here: [link](https://github.com/polybar/polybar).

 ## The OpenWeatherMap module
 - It uses this free API endpoint: [link](https://openweathermap.org/current).
 - Get your free key here (you need to create an account): [link](https://home.openweathermap.org/api_keys).